 Architecturally, there are strong links between the new institute and the historic buildings in the local area.
-Both the masonry and the distinctive vaulted roof recall features of the adjacent St Pancras International station.
+Both the masonry and the distinctive vaulted steel roof recall features of the adjacent St Pancras International station.

 Large cantilevered bay windows along with tall glass atria reduce the impact of the building at street level and maintain natural light in both work and public areas.
 A third of the building is below ground to reduce its visible mass.

 Within the building, the laboratories are arranged over four floors.
 A typical floor consists of four interconnected blocks or ‘neighbourhoods’ of laboratories which bring together staff working in different fields.
 The labs themselves are designed to be adapted as new scientific opportunities emerge in the future.

 Through the Create The Change campaign, and thanks to its generous supporters, Cancer Research UK was able to raise £100 million towards the construction of the Francis Crick Institute.Give to the Crick

 Designed to be open

 The four blocks of labs are arranged around and connected by a central, light-filled atrium, which provides views and walking routes across the building.
 It is here that each floor has a collaboration space, an area set aside for informal conversations, meetings and breaks from the lab.

 The walls to the labs are glass, with desks arranged outside the labs and open to the institute.
 There are also no walls between research groups, and researchers from different groups share some equipment.
 This means that researchers can interact freely, and the space can be used flexibly in the future: one research group can grow by taking over neighbouring space from a smaller group.